-- You will be asked questions about any new symptoms or illnesses, and any changes in your health and medications, since your last study visit. - Your study doctor will ask if you have received any therapy for your breast cancer other than study drug since the previous visit, as well as the use of pain medication if you have bone pain. - You will have a physical exam, and your weight and vital signs will be measured (blood pressure, respiratory rate, and heart rate and body temperature). - The day before the administration of radium-223 dichloride/placebo, you will start completing a diary with questions related to the pain relief medications you take.
-Additionally, on the day of radium-223/placebo administration and prior to any study procedures or seeing your study doctor, you will have to complete a questionnaire related to the pain you experience. - You will be asked about any new complications related to your bones or study drug combination for complications, and the occurrence of bone fractures resulting from your breast cancer, or spinal cord compression.

-- The doctor will confirm you are still eligible to continue your assigned medications; exemestane and/or everolimus dose levels may be changed if your doctor thinks this is in your best interest. - Radium-223 dichloride/placebo will be administered to you via injection (based on your studygroup assignment).
-You will receive your supply of exemestane and everolimus therapy to take every day for the next 28 days (until you experience disease progression, unacceptable toxicity or can no longer travel to the study site).
-You will be asked to bring any remaining medications back to the clinic at your next visit, and you will be asked questions about taking these medications. - The study doctor will inform you when you should come back to the clinic for the procedures for Day 15 or Day 1 of the next cycle. - Your study doctor will review the instructions to be followed by you and your family after each injection of radium-223 dichloride/placebo.
-The patient information card will be provided to you to carry until the next visit. - You will have some blood taken within 5 days prior to the dose (approximately 25mL or 5 teaspoons) for safety laboratory tests as well as a pregnancy test if you are able to become pregnant.
-On C1 and C4 you will have some blood (approximately 35mL or 7 teaspoons) taken within 5 days prior to the dose to measure markers related to your disease in your blood, to see if the markers change during treatment, and to compare the level of markers with how well your assigned treatment may work and how safe it is.
-Additional blood samples (10 ml) will be collected on C2, C3, C5 and C6 for the same purpose. - On C1 and C4 you will also provide a urine sample to measure markers related to your disease in your urine, to see if the markers change during the time you receive radium-223 dichloride/placebo drug, and to compare the level of markers with how well your assigned combination of study drug and hormonal therapy may work and how safe it is in your urine. - Every 8 weeks (+/- 7 days) after first Ra223/placebo administration, until radiological progression of your breast cancer is documented, you will undergo CT or MRI scan of the chest, abdomen and pelvis.
-A Technetium-99m bone scan or 18F-sodium fluoride PET/CT scan or FDG PET/CT scan will be done 8 weeks after the first dose and then every 12 weeks.
+- You will be asked questions about any new symptoms or illnesses, and any changes in your health and medications, since your last study visit. - Your study doctor will ask if you have received any therapy for your breast cancer other than study drug since the previous visit, as well as the use of pain medication if you have bone pain. - You will have a physical exam, and your weight and vital signs will be measured (blood pressure, respiratory rate, and heart rate and body temperature). - The day for before the administration of radium-223 dichloride/placebo, you will start completing a diary with questions related to the pain medication you take.
+Additionally on the day of radium-223/placebo administration and prior to any study procedures or seeing your study doctor, you will have to complete a questionnaire related to the pain you experience. - If you are a pre-menopausal woman, you must have a negative serum pregnancy test performed within 5 days before radium-223 dichloride/placebo administration - You will be asked about any new complications related to your bones or treatment for complications, and the occurrence of bone fractures resulting from your breast cancer, or spinal cord compression. - The doctor will confirm you are still eligible to continue your assigned medications; hormonal therapy dose levels may be changed if your doctor thinks this is in your best interest. - Radium-223 dichloride/placebo will be administered to you via injection (based on your study group assignment). - The study doctor will inform you when you should come back to the clinic for the procedures for Day 15 or Day 1 of the next cycle. - Your study doctor will review the instructions to be followed by you and your family after each injection of radium-223 dichloride/placebo.
+The patient information card will be provided to you to carry until the next visit. - You will have some blood taken within 5 days prior to the dose (approximately 25mL or 5 teaspoons) for safety laboratory tests.
+On C1 and C4 you will have some blood (approximately 35mL or 7 teaspoons) taken within 5 days prior to the dose to measure markers related to your disease in your blood, to see if the markers change during the time you receive radium-223 dichloride/placebo, and to compare the level of markers with how well your assigned study combination may work and how safe it is.
+Additional blood samples (10 ml) will be collected on C2, C3, C5 and C6 for the same purpose. - On C1 and C4 you will also provide a urine sample to measure markers related to your disease in your urine, to see if the markers change during the time you receive radium-223 dichloride/placebo drug, and to compare the level of markers with how well your assigned combination of study drug and hormonal therapy may work and how safe it is in your urine. - 8 weeks (+/- 7 days) after first Ra223/placebo administration and every 12 weeks (+/- 7 days) thereafter, until radiological progression of your breast cancer is documented you will undergo CT or MRI scan of the chest, abdomen and pelvis, and a Technetium-99m bone scan or FDG PET/CT scan or NaF PET/CT scan.
 These images will help your study doctor to assess the status of your tumor. - You will have an electrocardiogram test done (Day 1 of Cycle 3 and Cycle 5).